Querz/mcaselector/README.md

 | 1.14 - 1.14.4     | 1901 - 1976 |
 | 1.15 - 1.15.2     | 2200 - 2230 |
 | 20w19a - ?        | 2534 - ?    |

+There is no guarantee for worlds generated in a Snapshot version to work, even if it is specified in the table above.
+This only represents the current development status towards the next Minecraft release.
+Old Snapshots of past Minecraft releases are not supported.

 ---
 ## Headless mode